kylekmcleod/kylekmcleod/README.md

 ## I'm Kyle McLeod

-I'm a fourth-year computer science major at UBCO.
-I am currently spending my time learning new technologies and languages.
-I'm excited about my computer science journey and the potential to contribute to the field in meaningful ways.
+I'm a fourth-year Computer Science student at the University of British Columbia, and I am expected to graduate in May 2026.
+My studies focus on software development, machine learning, and data science.
+I’m currently working on a few web applications that use Node.js, React, and Express.js/Next.js.

 ## My Skills & Tech Stack
 ###### Operating System